 - Since Trivial File Transfer Protocol uses UDP for communicating files, hence it establishes a connection generally by using port 69

 - Once the connection is established, the client generally requests RRQ or WRQ.
 Here, RRQ means Read Request, and WRQ stands for Write Request.
-A client generally requests for reading request if it wants only to read the file and generated a written request if he wants to write a particular file that exists on the server.
+A client generally requests for reading requests if it wants only to read the file and generated a written request if he wants to write a particular file that exists on the server.

 - Once this is done, then files are communicated in the form of small packets.

 - These packets are 512 bytes.
 The file to be communicated is divided into small packets, where each packet consists of 512 bytes.

 - Once a packet is communicated from server to client, the server waits to receive an acknowledgement from the client that the packet has been received.
 Once the acknowledgement is received, the server sends the next packet of 512 bytes.

 - This is done till the last packet is communicated from server-side to client-side.

 Now, let us look at a few of the scenarios while communicating of data packets.

 What will happen if a Packet is not received on the Client Side?